Learn about our Canine Parcel Inspection Program

 To learn more about California’s dog teams, you can visit the California Department of Food and Agricultural website.
-To see pictures, current information, interesting finds, and program updates about our dog team, visit our dog team’s blog website.
+To see a video of our dog team in action click here.

 Santa Clara County Agriculture Detector Dog, Everest, was born on September 26th, 2021.
 She is a black lab who was procured by the United States Department of Agriculture (USDA) to be trained as a detector dog from a vendor in South Carolina along with two litter mates, Berty and Ziggy.